Johns Hopkins 2023-24 Flu Campaign

 Johns Hopkins Medicine personnel are required to receive an annual influenza (flu) vaccine and to upload proof to the Vaccine Management System (VMS) before Friday, Nov.
-18 2022, or obtain an approved medical or religious exception (deadline for application is Oct.
-31, 2022).
-Exceptions must be submitted through the VMS.
+17, 2023, or obtain an approved medical or religious exception.
+Applications for exceptions must be submitted through the VMS by Oct.
+31, 2023.

-The inactivated influenza vaccine (injectable) will be administered to physicians, faculty and staff members, employees, students and volunteers by employee occupational health services at no cost.
-Vaccinated staff will receive a black ID badge clip.
+The inactivated influenza vaccine (injectable) will be administered to physicians, faculty and staff members, employees, postdoctoral fellows, residents and students and volunteers by occupational health at no cost.
+Those vaccinated will receive an orange ID badge clip.

-- Flu unit champion programs are available at participating locations including The Johns Hopkins Hospital, Howard County General Hospital, Sibley Memorial Hospital, Suburban Hospital and Johns Hopkins Community Physicians.
+- Flu unit champion programs are available at participating locations including The Johns Hopkins Hospital, Johns Hopkins Bayview Medical Center, Johns Hopkins Howard County Medical Center, Johns Hopkins Sibley Memorial Hospital, Johns Hopkins Suburban Hospital and Johns Hopkins Community Physicians.

 - To expedite your visit, complete the vaccination administration form in advance and bring it with you.

 - Johns Hopkins faculty and staff may choose to receive the free flu vaccine at any Walgreens retail location using a voucher.
 This is a convenient option since it can be done anytime and will not interrupt your work day.
 You must either print out a voucher(JHED login required) or display the voucher on your phone at the time of service to receive the vaccine at Walgreens.

 - To save time, print and complete an authorization to release information and administration record before the visit.

 - Those with primary student affiliation will not have access to the vouchers.
 Students will be able to access flu shots at clinics on campus or by using their personal insurance at any pharmacy.
 Please see JHU Mandatory flu vaccine policy webpage for available options.